 Regular breaks should be provided to employees whose activities are characterised by regular, repetitive and forceful hand/arm movements.
 Another appropriate arrangement is a rotation system to reduce the load on a single person throughout the working day.

 If you have not received this treatment then your employer may have been negligent in their obligations to you.
 The impact of this can carry long-term consequences for you and your colleagues.
-You may be able to claim compensation if you have developed tendonitis as a result of working conditions.Make an enquiry
+You may be able to claim compensation if you have developed tendonitis as a result of working conditions.MAKE AN ENQUIRY TODAY

 The tendons – the tissues that attach muscle to the bone – usually become painful and inflamed when an individual is suffering from tendonitis.
 You may experience a grating or crackling as the tendon moves, or you might notice a lump along the tendon.